U.S. Customs & Border Protection Clearance Fees:

 Fees during regular hours: Based Non-Member Jet Clearance – $1,000; Transient Jets/Large Piston -$350; Based Single or Light Piston Engine – $25; Transient Single or Light Twin Piston Engine – $25.
 The after-hours fees are variable and typically range from $150-$300.
 For more information, call Suzanne Freaney at 973.538.6400 ext.
 147.

-User-fee airports are not only unaffected by cutbacks due to the furlough, but are also unrestricted in their ability to book flights outside of normal business hours.
+User-fee airports are not only unaffected by cutbacks, but are also unrestricted in their ability to book flights outside of normal business hours.

 The regular office hours are Monday to Friday 8:00am – 4:00pm (local time).
 Flights can be accommodated outside of those hours upon request.